 MIDDLE EAST AND ASIA

-Turkey experienced strange and severe storms.
+VIDEO: Turkey experienced strange and severe storms.
 Government workers in Iraq were laid off due to blistering heat.
 Birds were reported falling dead from the sky when temperatures in Kuwait went over 50 degrees C, or 122 degrees Fahrenheit.

 An eastern Province of Nigeria was recently hit by super floods, with countless people losing their homes, cattle and all their belongings.

 I’ve already reported on the super-monsoon floods that hit north and eastern India, leaving hundreds of thousands homeless.
 In late July, there was another extreme rainfall event and flash flooding in the kingdom of Bhutan.
 Torrential rains crippled Karachi Pakistan on August 31st.
 The Indian financial capital of Mumbai, formerly Bombay, was shut down by heavy rains and flooding on September 1st.
 India got ten times the usual amount of rain within a ten day time period.